apitestbase/apitestbase.github.io/_docs/en/install-java.md

 ---
 Here are some simple instructions for installing Open JRE/JDK built by Eclipse Temurin, which is free and popular.

 You can also install JRE/JDK built by another organization (refer to the organization's documentation).
-API Test Base is not bound to any JRE/JDK vendor.

 ## Download
 Open [Eclipse Temurin web site](https://adoptium.net/temurin/releases) in your browser.